Honeywell-IA/swiftdecoder-ios-swiftocr/README.md

 - To include the SDK in your Xcode project you have to add a Package Dependency in the project's settings section and in the tab "Package Dependencies".

 - Add the url of this repository: https://github.com/Honeywell-IA/swiftdecoder-ios-swiftocr and select main branch

+- Add the url of this repository: https://github.com/Honeywell-IA/swiftdecoder-ios-core and select main branch

-- Once you have added all the the packages, you should see SwiftOCR, SwiftDecoder, Currency added to your Package Dependencies in Xcode's Project Navigator
+- Once you have added all the the packages, you should see SwiftOCR, SwiftDecoder added to your Package Dependencies in Xcode's Project Navigator

 # swiftdecoder-ios-swiftocr-manual-integration